What if You Never Had to Look for a Sermon Message Again?

 Monday: Lectio (Read)

-• Read the text over and over and over.
+Read the text over and over and over.
 Read it as is.
-Don't look for meaning or a message.
+Don't look for meaning, a message, or what you’re going to say.
 Let the words be literal, concrete, actual, as the living, breathing Word of God they are.

-• Finally, let it rest for the day in Contemplatio (Rest).
+When completed, let your preparation rest for the day in Contemplatio (Rest).

 Tuesday: Meditatio (Study, Day One)

-• Prayerfully follow your curiosity.
-Let the tradition form you through exegesis.
+Prayerfully follow your curiosity in exegesis.
 Be playful with anticipation to follow "rabbit holes" using annotations, themes, and word or character studies.

 Wednesday: Meditatio (Study, Day Two)

-• Continue with formative exegesis.
+Continue with exegesis.
 Be part of the communion of saints who shared their knowledge and experience with you and who guide you to see the Good News.

-• Continue to let God and the people, and words from the text live, and move and have their being inside you.
+Continue to let God and the people, and words from the text live, move, and have their being inside you.

 Thursday: Oratio (Write, Day One)